 Door County’s 300 miles of shoreline, much of it rocky, gave need for lighthouses so that 19th and early 20th century sailors could safely navigate the lake and bay waters around the Door Peninsula and surrounding islands.
 Today, these lighthouses are majestic landmarks offering compelling, heroic and sometimes tragic stories for anyone willing to listen.

+There are 11 lighthouses in Door County.
 The most accessible lighthouses are: Cana Island Lighthouse, Eagle Bluff Lighthouse (offers daily guided tours), Canal Station Lighthouse and Baileys Harbor Range Lights.
 These lighthouses are accessible by car and visitors are welcome.
 Additional tours are available by Naturalist, Trolley, and Scenic Boat Tours.

 For greatest access to the lighthouses, attend the Door County Maritime Museum Lighthouse Festival, held the second weekend in June. www.dcmm.org/lhw.html